WE DON’T HAVE ANY PUPPIES AVAILABLE AT THIS TIME, BUT

 Our puppies are usually all sold before they’re born, so you’ll want to be sure to get on the waiting list.
 We require a nonrefundable $200 deposit that is deducted from the price of your puppy.
 Give Christopher a call and he’ll tell you how to get on the waiting list.

-Something Christopher always tells people is that color and gender doesn’t hunt: The pedigree hunts.
+Something Christopher always tells people is that color and gender do not hunt: The pedigree hunts.
 In other words, our breeders have pedigrees with multiple field trial champions in their background.
 That’s your assurance you’re going to get a puppy that will be a great field dog.
 That same pedigree shows these dogs are smart and disciplined.
 For people that are only looking for a pet, that’s what you want, a puppy that is super smart and easy to train.

 Puppies are born around 63 days from when the dogs are bred.
 Add six weeks to that date if you’re going to pick your puppy up, or eight weeks if it will be shipped.
 For planning purposes, this will give you a pretty good idea when you’re going to be able to get your puppy.